-Objective: To model performance of sequential organ failure assessment (SOFA) score-based ventilator allocation guidelines during the COVID-19 pandemic.
+Objective: To model performance of the Sequential Organ Failure Assessment (SOFA) score-based ventilator allocation guidelines during the COVID-19 pandemic.
 Methods: A retrospective cohort study design was used.
-Study sites included three New York City hospitals in a single academic medical center.
-We included a random sample (205) of adult patients intubated (1002) from 3/25/20-4/29/20.
-Protocol criteria adapted from New York State's 2015 guidelines were applied to determine which patients would have had mechanical ventilation withheld or withdrawn.
-Results: 117 (57%) patients would have been identified for ventilator withdrawal or withholding, based on the triage guidelines.
+Study sites included 3 New York City hospitals in a single academic medical center.
+We included a random sample (205) of adult patients who were intubated (1002) from March 25, 2020, till April 29, 2020.
+Protocol criteria adapted from the New York State's 2015 guidelines were applied to determine which patients would have had mechanical ventilation withheld or withdrawn.
+Results: 117 (57%) patients would have been identified for ventilator withdrawal or withholding based on the triage guidelines.
 Of those 117 patients, 28 (24%) survived hospitalization.
 Overall, 65 (32%) patients survived to discharge.
-Conclusions: Triage protocols aim to maximize survival by redirecting ventilators to those most likely to survive.
-Over half of this sample would have been identified as candidates for ventilator exclusion.
-Clinical judgment would therefore still be needed in ventilator reallocation, re-introducing bias and moral distress.
-These data suggest limited utility for SOFA score-based ventilator rationing.
-This raises the question of whether there is sufficient ethical justification to impose a life-ending decision based on a SOFA scoring method on some patients to offer potential benefit to a modest number of others.
+Conclusion: Triage protocols aim to maximize survival by redirecting ventilators to those most likely to survive.
+Over 50% of this sample would have been identified as candidates for ventilator exclusion.
+Clinical judgment would therefore still be needed in ventilator reallocation, thus re-introducing bias and moral distress.
+This data suggests limited utility for SOFA score-based ventilator rationing.
+It raises the question of whether there is sufficient ethical justification to impose a life-ending decision based on a SOFA scoring method on some patients in order to offer potential benefit to a modest number of others.

 ASJC Scopus subject areas

 - Public Health, Environmental and Occupational Health